IMPORTANT ANNOUNCEMENT —

 *FAQ Regarding The NCRC = National Center for the Rights of the Child.

-NCRC has selected the non-profit organization "Nest / Doonji" (둥지) as the new implementing agency starting in July 2025 to support homeland visits and birth family reunions for Adoptees.
+Starting July 19th, 2025, NCRC has designated the non-profit organization "Nest / Doonji" (둥지) as the new NGO (Non-Governmental Organization) for supporting homeland visits and birth family reunions for Adoptees.

 +